 Curtin does not disclose the relative weightings of their selection criteria to offer a place in the medical program.
 Curtin places more emphasis on academic performance (at 60%) compared to UCAT results (40%) when selecting people for interview, but it is not clear how they determine successful applicants once the interview process is completed - other than by ranking students based on merit.

 Curtin have introduced for 2019 a rural and equity points program that enables eligible students to add extra points (up to a total of 5) to their ATAR, depending upon their circumstances.
 In 2020 Curtin will be providing a total of 90 places in their medical program, an increase of 10 places from 2019, with total places increasing to 110 by 2022.

 The aspects of switching

 Curtin also indicate (in a quite specific way) that in order to switch into medicine from another Curtin degree you need to have completed at least 200 study credits.
-If you want to try to switch you can’t leave it too late as you must not be in your final year of study.
+If you want to try to switch you can’t leave it too late as you must not be in your final year of study and must have at least 200 credits remaining in your degree.
 You also need to have a achieved a course weighted average of 80.
 Interestingly, Curtin indicate second year and beyond Curtin University Optometry students are not able to apply as course switchers.

 curtin university Comparitor